MicrosoftDocs/supply-chain-center/articles/overview/capabilities.md

 ms.author:
 ms.reviewer: johnmichalak
 ms.service:
-ms.topic:
+ms.topic: overview
-ms.date: 11/3/2023
+ms.date: 11/3/2022
 ms.custom:
 ---

 # Microsoft Supply Chain Center capabilities

 This article provides an overview of Microsoft Supply Chain Center's main features.
 The set-up feature lets you get Microsoft Supply Chain Center ready without needing a lengthy implementation phase.
 Other features can be selected from the title pane and navigation pane.
-For more information, and some tips and tricks that can help you navigate Microsoft Supply Chain Center and all its features, see [Navigate Supply Chain Center](#_Navigate_Supply_Chain).
+For more information, and some tips and tricks that can help you navigate Microsoft Supply Chain Center and all its features, see [Navigate Supply Chain Center](/get_started/navigate.md).

 ## Navigation pane